aualbert/kino/docs/documentation.typ

   - `typst`
   For convenience, a nix flake is also provided.
 The script can be used to export animations to static slides, videos or revealjs presentations.
 Consider the syntax  of the program kino.py in @cmdsyntax.
 We describe here the different arguments.

-  - `INPUT` The input file, either a single scene, i.e., a typst file,  or a list of scenes to be played in order, i.e., a toml file with the following syntax:
+  - `INPUT` Input file, either a single scene, i.e., a typst file,  or a list of scenes to be played in order, i.e., a toml file with the following syntax:
   ```toml
   scenes = ["scene1.typ", ...]
   ```
   #colbreak()
+  - `h` Displays help.
-  - `ROOT` The root of the project, passed to `typst`.
+  - `ROOT` Root of the project, passed to `typst`.
   - `TIMEOUT` Timeout for each operation (`typst` or `ffmpeg`)

+  The `OUTPUT` can then be one of `video`, `revealjs`, or `slides`.
+Using the `slides` option, a pdf without animations is produced.
+Using `video`, any common video format can be used.
+Finally, using `revealjs`, a reveal.js presentation is outputed, as a single html file with embeded videos.
+A valid reveal.js installation is still required.
+  We now describe option-specific arguments.

+  == Video and reveal.js export

+  The following options are exclusive to video and reveal.js export.

+  - `CUT` When to cut.
+Cut animations produces multiples videos or steps in revealjs presentations.
+Manual `cut()` are never overrides.
+Can be `none` (no additional cuts besides `cut()`), `scene` (between each scenes when using a `.toml` as input), or `all` (between each scenes and each blocks).
+  - `FPS` Frame per seconds.
+Does not overrides the parameters of the `animation` show rule.
+  - `PPI` Pixel per inches.

   == Video export

+  - `FORMAT` Format of the output video.

   == Reveal.js export

-  == Slides export
+  - `TITLE` Title displayed in browser.
+  - `--progress` Enables a progress bar.
+  - `TEMPLATE` A custom reveal.js template, see for example the default template at `bin/revealjs.html`.
 ]
 \